 Using this Full Event Log View tool to view Windows logs is super easy, but if you’re still in disbelief, then keep reading as we break it down for all to understand:

-- Open for the first time
+- Download the tool and open Event Logs for the first time

 - Save and Copy selected items

 Let us talk about this in more detail.